 Keep Your Fish Happy During the Winter

-To ensure your Koi and other pond fish friends enjoy their winter sleep, a couple of things should be done prior to when the cold weather really sets in.
+To ensure your Koi and other pond fish friends enjoy their winter slumber, a couple of things should be done prior to when the cold weather really sets in.

 Feeding your fish